Phelps and Gorham Purchase: Treaty of Hartford

 By an act of the Massachusetts Legislature approved April 1, 1788, it was provided that "this Commonwealth doth hereby agree, to grant, sell & convey to Oliver Phelps and Nathaniel Gorham, for a purchase price of $1,000,000, payable in three equal annual installments all the Right, Title & Demand, which the said Commonwealth has in & to the said 'Western Territory' ceded to it by the Treaty of Hartford."
-But first Phelps and Gorham had to go up against competing companies and persuade the Iroquois to give up their title to the land.
+But first Phelps and Gorham had to go up against competing companies and persuade the Haudenosaunee to give up their title to the land.

 Council at Buffalo Creek

 The New York Genesee Land Company, led by John Livingston, was one of the competitors to acquire title to these lands.
 He gathered several of the chiefs together at Geneva.
-To circumvent New York state law that only permitted the state to buy land from the natives, he negotiated a lease for a term of 999 years for all the Iroquois lands of Western New York.
+To circumvent New York state law that only permitted the state to buy land from the natives, he negotiated a lease for a term of 999 years for all the Haudenosaunee lands of Western New York.
 This included a down payment of $20,000 and an annual payment of $200 to their heirs.
 But when New York state learned of his agreement, it advised all parties including the natives that the lease had no standing in either Massachusetts or New York.

-Another competitor was the Niagara Genesee Land Company formed by Colonel John Butler, Samuel Street, and other Tory friends of the Iroquois.
-They tried to persuade the Iroquois to grant them a lease.
+Another competitor was the Niagara Genesee Land Company formed by Colonel John Butler, Samuel Street, and other Tory friends of the Haudenosaunee.
+They tried to persuade the Haudenosaunee to grant them a lease.
 Some proposed that an independent state be created in western New York.

 Phelps eliminated many of his competitors by persuading them to join his syndicate.
 Phelps and Gorham retained 82 shares for themselves, sold 15 shares to the Niagara Genesee Land Company, and divided another 23 shares among 21 persons.

-On July 8, 1788, Phelps met with the original Five Nations of the Iroquois Confederacy, including the Mohawk, Oneida, Onondaga, Cayuga, and Seneca nations, at Buffalo Creek.
+On July 8, 1788, Phelps met with the original Five Nations of the Haudenosaunee Confederacy, including the Mohawk, Oneida, Onondaga, Cayuga, and Seneca nations, at Buffalo Creek.
 His goal was to execute a deed or treaty and obtain title to a portion of their land.
 The Oneida were split by internal divisions over whether they should give up their title.